 Why is fall known as cold and flu season?
-We like to call it eat too much sugar, too much stress, and not enough Vitamin D season.
+We like to call it “too much sugar, too much stress, and not enough vitamin D season.”
 The cold and flu bugs aren’t stronger in the fall and winter months.
 It’s your immune system that’s weaker.
-Don’t fall into the common traps of this time of year.
+Don’t fall into the common traps this time of year.
 Instead give your immune system a boost with these tips to stay healthy for fall.

 Giving up inflammatory foods like sugar can sound daunting.
 Don’t let it bring you down!
 In our Fab Fall article, we have lots of tips for avoiding unhealthy sugar and ways to upgrade some of your seasonal favorites.
 You won’t even realize you’re eating healthy!
-Try this pumpkin chip bread recipe or pumpkin spice latte.
-If pumpkin is too much for you try this apple cider recipe.
+Try this pumpkin chip bread recipe, our pumpkin spice latte, or this apple cider recipe.
 Giving up processed sugar will be difficult to sustain if you don’t find ways to treat yourself.
 Remember being healthy is about lifestyle and should make your life better.
 It won’t feel that way if you are just cutting sweets out.

 When the weather changes and life gets busy, it might be easy to fall off your exercise routine.
 Or you might just swap your outdoor activities for more screen time.
 Don’t let that happen!
 Staying active will keep you healthy.
 Have a plan to switch up your exercise routine for fall and keep it fun.
 Make extra time for hikes in the woods to see the fall colors change.